- What We Do

 The overall aim of our session program is to love and encourage children toward hope.
 This process takes on as many unique forms as there are kids.
 However, there are some choice components that are generally included in each session.

-- Chores: Almost every child and leader pair will complete a small chore at the beginning of the session.
+- Chores: Every child and leader pair will complete a 15 minute chore at the beginning of the session.
 This time is designed to teach the importance of serving others by giving through the work of your own hands.
 Often this opportunity empowers children in knowing that their efforts can make a difference to those around them.
 It also enables leaders to better understand each child each day, and gain perspective for the best use of time to follow.

 - Working with horses: The majority of children who come to Crystal Peaks are drawn to the ranch because of the horses.
 These kids will learn to correctly handle, groom, ride, round pen and even vet horses during their sessions.
 Again, each session depends on the needs of the child and of the horse on any given day.